ramirovargas/microservice-docker/README.md

 ### EndPoints ###

-** Optional **
-to run the services locally without docker
-* run mvn clean package at the root of the project
-* change in the desired service in the application.yaml file defaultZone: http://discovery:8761/eureka/ by defaultZone:http://localhost:8761/eureka/
-* run containerized-discovery
-* Run the serivice

-If you run locally without docker change the port to 2222

 Running by down here **Build & Run** to se this swagger urls

 | Service       | Swwager                     |